open-source-archive/howler/README.md

 Howler users will vary in their backend-related needs.
 One approach is to mix different backends; another is to implement a greater number of backends.

-To allow composability, one can choose a "compilation over configuration" approach:
+To allow composability, we chose a "compilation over configuration" approach:
 - define/write a backend configuration similar to [this one](backendconfig/zalando.go)
 - Include the appropriate [build tag](https://golang.org/pkg/go/build/) to select your configuration: ```godep go install -tags YOUR_TAG github.com/zalando-techmonkeys/howler/...```
 - Select the configuration at compile time